-In addition to his practice, Bergman is an adjunct faculty member of the Parsons School of Design where he has developed core sustainable design courses for four departments.
-He is also adjunct at the New York School of Interior Design Master of Professional Studies in Sustainable Interior Environments and has previously taught at Yale University and at the Fashion Institute of Technology.
+In addition to his practice, Bergman is Program Director of the New York School of Interior Design Master of Professional Studies in Sustainable Interior Environments.
+He is an adjunct faculty member of the Parsons School of Design where he has developed core sustainable design courses for four departments and has previously taught at Yale University and at the Fashion Institute of Technology.
 He was the co-creator of “Educating the Educators: A Crash Course in Ecodesign,” a program to bring sustainable principles to design schools.

 In 2005, he created and taught an interdisciplinary seminar at Yale on the emerging topic of the mainstreaming of green design, exploring his concepts of Transparent Green.
 He also co-curated and produced “Assignment: Green,” an exhibit and conference at the Municipal Art Society focusing on sustainable design education in New York City colleges.